adi-khot/merlin/docs/source/reference/internal_design.rst

 Internal Design Overview
 ========================

-This page documents two of MerLin’s infrastructure components that often come up in advanced workflows: the **partial** :class:`~merlin.measurement.detectors.DetectorTransform` and the new experimental :class:`~merlin.algorithms.feed_forward.FeedForwardBlock`.
+This page provides an overview of key internal design elements that underpin MerLin’s simulation pipeline and advanced workflows.
+It covers core pieces such as the **partial** :class:`~merlin.measurement.detectors.DetectorTransform`, the experimental :class:`~merlin.algorithms.feed_forward.FeedForwardBlock`, and the SLOS TorchScript simulation helpers that execute photonic circuit evolution efficiently in both angle- and amplitude-encoding regimes.

 Partial DetectorTransform
 =========================